Evan-Coleman/Navius/workspace_migration/progress.md

 - Began implementation of the PostgreSQL provider using SQLx
 - Established patterns for future provider implementations (MySQL, SQLite, etc.)
 - Created detailed documentation and guides for the provider pattern
+- Ensured consistent application of provider pattern across all crates

 ## Upcoming Tasks